World War II History in England and France

 There are over 12 acres of formal gardens to explore.
 Make the most of the Medieval stonework, rose-covered arches and ponds as you enjoy the colours and fragrances of the carefully maintained garden.
 Or spend your afternoon on the 18-hole putting course, tennis court or croquet lawn.

 Until the dark days of the Second World War, Southwick House was an elegant private residence.
 In 1941 it was requisitioned and became the home of the Royal Navy School of Navigation.
 Two years later, the house was chosen as the command post for the planned D-Day Landings, spear-headed by General Eisenhower and General Montgomery.
-Today the building remains in use as the Defence College of Policing and Guarding but the Map Room where the planning for the invasion took place has been preserved, and the college is opened up to private visitors who wish to explore this unique and crucial part of history.
+The Map Room where the planning for the invasion took place has been preserved, and the college is opened up to private visitors who wish to explore this unique and crucial part of history.

 Normandy